 Again we get 75% accuracy for the LighGBM model as well.

 CatBoost (Categorical Boosting) is an open-source software library developed by Yandex, which was released in 2017.
 It is also used for regression and classification problems.
 It also automatically converts string/object values to categorical values, apart from handling null values.

-This algorithm is designed to work with categorical features, and it works similarly to Gradient and XGboost algorithms.
+This algorithm is designed to work with categorical features and works similarly to Gradient and XGboost algorithms.
 Still, it has some advanced features which make it more reliable, fast, and accurate.
-You can read about these advanced features in the article CatBoost algorithm: supervised machine learning using Python.

 Let us calculate the training time and accuracy of the CatBoost algorithm on the training dataset.

 # importing the classifier from catboost import CatBoostClassifier # starting the time start = dt.now() # Default parameters cat_clf = CatBoostClassifier(iterations=100) # training the model cat_clf.fit(x_train,y_train) # Ending the time after training running_secs = (dt.now() - start) # printing the training time print("The training time is : ", running_secs)